alperenbutun/dpda-ones-double-zeros/README.md

 DPDA recognizing the language L = { w ∈ {0, 1}* | n₁(w) = 2 · n₀(w) }

-This repository contains a PDA, DPDA and a formal DPDA specifically constructed to recognize the binary language where the count of ones is exactly double the count of zeros. (including the empty string)
+This repository contains a PDA, DPDA and a formal DPDA specifically constructed to recognize the binary language where the count of ones is exactly double the count of zeros.

+**UPDATE (Juy 4, 2026)**
+I added a new automaton design that is rejecting the empty input.
+The triangle represents the start state.
+The automaton remains inactive as long as the input is empty; it only starts operating once a 1 or 0 is seen.

 **UPDATE (January 10, 2026)**
 I have uploaded a proposal file (Proposal.pdf) to the repository, which documents and explains the work conducted during the process of reaching the Final Formal DPDA from the initial design.